iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Model is the system that makes **predictions** or **classification** on new unseen data after learning from the seen data.
 - Machine Learning (ML) aims to build a model that performs/generalize well on new unseen data.
 - **Parameters** are factors which are considered by the model to make **predictions** or **classifications**.
-- **Parameters** are the internal values the model uses to make predictions, and they are tuned during training.
+- **Parameters** are the internal values a model learns from data and uses to make predictions, and they are tuned during training.
 - **Parameters** are tuned to gain **accuracy** with least [**error**](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Error.md).

 ### Scikit Learn